tfsec/tfsec.github.io/_docs/aws/iam/require-uppercase-in-passwords.md

 ---
+title: aws-iam-require-uppercase-in-passwords
-title: IAM Password policy should have requirement for at least one uppercase character.
+description: IAM Password policy should have requirement for at least one uppercase character.
 shortcode: aws-iam-require-uppercase-in-passwords
 legacy: AWS043
 summary: IAM Password policy should have requirement for at least one uppercase character.